/

 Sales automation is usually the core component of any operational CRM system.
 It’s designed to help your sales team manage their sales pipeline, nurture leads, track opportunities, and win new clients.

-Marketing automation tools let you automate a variety of common tasks to increase your team’s efficiency.
+Marketing automation tools let you automate daily tasks to increase your team’s efficiency.
 Lead capture, newsletters, nurture campaigns, and other tasks can all be automated and refined with custom rules that dictate how the system behaves based on user-selected criteria.

 Service automation can benefit customer service teams of almost any size.
-These tools allow service reps to generate automatic messages with answers to common questions via email, text message, or phone.
+These tools allow service reps to generate automatic messages with answers to common questions via email, text, or phone.

 Operational CRM is the most common (and popular) type of solution in the marketplace and works across a wide range of industries.